KwatMDPhD/Note/code.md

-Understand every expression.

-Be consistent.

-Order everything like a story.

-Trim continuously; when in doubt, delete.

 ## Name variables

+Name specifically.

-Name variables with two characters and pluralize by suffixing with _the number of preceding "\_" + 1_ "\_"
+Name with two characters and pluralize by suffixing with the number of preceding "\_".

 - "Thing": `th` (plural `th_`); if `th` is taken, use the next character: `ti` (`ti_`).